 - teach in schools traditionally under-represented in JEA membership, especially low-income, urban and rural schools, or are advisers of color.

 The Outreach Academy takes place in locations hosting the National High School Journalism Convention.
-The academy has a training seminar on the Thursday before the respective convention.
+The academy has a training seminar connected to the national convention.

 To apply to be part of the Outreach Academy, please fill out the form here.